cw-leia/cw-leia-standalone-firmware/README.md

 The other required dependencies are mainly for flashing the firmware, and will depend on the board you target:
   - For LEIA boards where the DFU protocol can be used, the `dfu-util` tool must be installed and used (this should be packaged in your distro).
+You will also need the `python3-usb` (either from your distro packages or from `pip`).
   - For the other boards where SWD is used to flash the firmware, the `st-flash` tool is necessary.
 This is packaged on some distros, but can also be compiled from sources.
 An alternative way of flashing firmwares using SWD is to use `openocd`, this